[Show definition of Special needs support]

 Full-time programming is offered for all students which is exclusively focused on one or more special needs.

-What School says about their special need support: Chamberlain works with students who have learning differences or disabilities as well as co-existing mental health diagnosis such as depression, anxiety, autism spectrum disorder and others ( see website ).
+What Chamberlain says about their special need support: Chamberlain works with students who have learning differences or disabilities as well as co-existing mental health diagnosis such as depression, anxiety, autism spectrum disorder and others ( see website ).
 All students have multiple levels of support both Academically and Clinical between teachers, speech-language pathologists, nurses, Psychiatrist, student team manager and individual clinician.

 |Learning strategy and study counselling; habit formation

 |Extra support and minor accommodations for children experiencing subclinical difficulties

 Summary: Our approach to clinical care is founded in the belief that all students are capable of enormous personal growth when they are provided with the support they need.
 Here, masters-level therapists meet individually on a weekly basis with students.
 The therapists attend daily interdisciplinary staff meetings with teachers, boarding faculty, nursing, psychiatrist and administration so that they have knowledge of how each student in their care is doing in all aspects of student life.
 Therapists are part of the education program planning for each student, and they accompany them to on-campus psychiatry appointments.

 Chamberlain serves a diagnostically diverse student population.
 Our students have a wide range of learning and emotional challenges, including, but not limited to, learning disabilities, mood disorder, ADHD, Asperger's disorder, non-verbal learning disorders, anxiety disorders, depression, attachment disorder, PTSD and borderline personality traits.

 Dyslexia (Language-Based Learning Disability)

 This is a learning disability that can limit a child's ability to read and learn.
 It can have a variety of traits.
 A few of the main ones are impaired phonological awareness and decoding, problems with orthographic coding, and auditory short-term memory impairment.